KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

 ## User-defined Relational Schema

-Most of the time, databases are organized according to technical constraints (e.g. processing speed of the most frequent queries).
-Data is stored in a form that is difficult to understand for business experts.
-It is therefore necessary to reorganize the data, so that it accurately reflects their knowledge of the problem at hand.
-This is an important step in data management, which involves expressing the experts' knowledge by manually redefining the relational schema.

-Usually, this is a laborious, manual job of coding project-specific data-management steps, with the same versioning problems already mentioned.
-Dictionaries offer a much more efficient and economical alternative, thanks to their data manipulation language (see the [reference page][reference_page]).
+In many cases, databases are designed with technical constraints in mind (e.g., optimizing query speed or storage efficiency), often at the expense of usability for business experts.
+As a result, the stored data can be difficult to interpret or align with the experts’ knowledge of the problem.
+Reorganizing this data to better reflect the business context is a critical step in data management.

+Traditionally, this process involves manually coding project-specific data management workflows—a time-consuming and error-prone task, compounded by the challenges of versioning multiple scripts and iterations.

+Khiops dictionaries offer a powerful alternative.
+By using their built-in data manipulation language (see the [reference page][reference_page]), you can streamline this process and encode business knowledge directly into a reusable, versionable format.
+This not only simplifies data management but also ensures alignment between technical implementation and business understanding.

-The next three subsections provide examples of data manipulation, with (i) redefining the scope of statistical units; (ii) concatenating tables; (iii) advanced selection of training examples.
+The next three subsections illustrate how dictionaries can facilitate data manipulation through:

+- Redefining the scope of statistical units;
+- Concatenating tables;
+- Advanced selection of training examples.

 ### Redefining the scope of statistical units

-In many applications, the statistical units under study are not initially stored in the database and need to be defined from the raw data.
-For example, it may be necessary to clean noisy data containing a large number of insignificant secondary records.
+In many real-world applications, the statistical units of interest are not directly stored in the database and need to be derived from raw data.
+For instance, it may be necessary to eliminate noisy or insignificant records to focus on meaningful information.
+This process is essential for reducing complexity, saving computational resources, and ensuring the analysis is targeted.

+Khiops makes this process seamless using the `TableSelection` function, which allows you to filter secondary records based on specified criteria, directly within the dictionary.
+This eliminates the need for pre-processing steps in Python or SQL, enabling scalable and efficient data management.

+**Example 1: Filter by Duration of Use**

-The following example dictionary file redefines the scope of statistical units by selecting only the secondary records in the `Usage` table corresponding to durations of use greater than ten minutes (i.e. `GE(duration,10)`).
+The following example redefines the scope of statistical units by selecting only the records in the `Usage` table where the duration exceeds ten minutes `(GE(duration,10))`:

 !!! success "The TableSelection function applied to secondary records"
     ```kdic